-- 3.60 Any household that has taken on a new tenancy who does not fulfil the vulnerable criteria outlined above will not be considered eligible for DHP as the Council expects households to consider their rental liability, income and expenditure when sourcing new accommodation. - 3.61 The Council will only consider a DHP for a limited period (generally between 6 and 12 months) for customers who do not fall into one of the vulnerable categories outlined above and have made no attempt to find alternative accommodation or to comply with the requirements of the Welfare Reform legislation in looking for work or working towards looking for work. - 3.62 Customers who have refused a reasonable offer of a move, who have made no attempt to go on the Housing transfer list, home swapper etc or have no wish to move.
+- 3.60 Any household that has taken on a new tenancy who does not fulfil the vulnerable criteria outlined in 3.24 will not be considered eligible for DHP as the Council expects households to consider their rental liability, income and expenditure when sourcing new accommodation. - 3.62 Customers who have refused a reasonable offer of a move, who have made no attempt to go on the Housing transfer list, home swapper etc or have no wish to move.